ITV orders review into Phillip Schofield’s departure from This Morning

 He claims that after he raised these concerns with top bosses at ITV he was “managed out” and has not appeared on the show since.

-Separately, former colleague Eamonn Holmes said addressed last year’s 'Queuegate' scandal surrounding Schofield and Holly Willoughby.
+Separately, former colleague Eamonn Holmes addressed last year’s 'Queuegate' scandal surrounding Schofield and his co-presenter Holly Willoughby.

 The pair denied they had skipped the hours-long queue to file past the queen’s coffin, saying they had instead been escorted to a separate press platform at the back of Westminster Hall and were there to record a film for broadcast.